Blanche Devereaux: Love life

-Blanche dated a blind man, John Quinn (Edward Winter) and considered breaking up with him because she knew he was not attracted to her physical beauty.
+Blanche dated a blind man, John Quinn (Edward Winter), and considered breaking up with him because she knew he was not attracted to her physical beauty.
 She later apologized to him and made plans to see him again, but the relationship apparently ended, as he was never mentioned on the series again.
 Blanche's most frequent (but only seen once in season six) date was Mel Bushman (Alan King), who was always available whenever she lacked male companionship.
 The one time he was not, Blanche assumed he was dead and promptly fell in temporary love with him when she realized he was alive.
 Because of his zipper manufacturing business, Mel was known as "The Zipper King".
-When Blanche's death was reported mistakenly in a newspaper, Mel sent flowers and a note, saying he went back to his ex-wife.
+When Blanche's death was reported mistakenly in a newspaper, Mel sent flowers and a note, saying he had gone back to his ex-wife.

 Blanche is portrayed as promiscuous.
 In one episode, it is stated that her initials, Blanche Elizabeth Devereaux, spell out the word "BED".
 However, in a previous episode, Viola Watkins called her "Blanche Marie Hollingsworth".
 Blanche spends a great deal of her time with men, a source of condemnation from and amusement for her roommates.
 Blanche's seemingly liberated sexual behavior was in contrast to the sexual climate of the 1980s, when AIDS was beginning to seep into the nation's consciousness.
 However, in the episode "72 Hours", Blanche was cognizant of the dangers of HIV and STDs; she always used protection and knew every lover's sexual history.
 It was implied in one episode that she has had numerous interracial sexual liaisons with Black men, though no such relations were ever depicted on camera.

-However, despite Blanche's alleged promiscuity, it was hinted that Blanche overly exaggerated many of her sexual encounters, telling Dorothy that telling tall tales was a tradition of the South.
+However, despite Blanche's alleged promiscuity, it was hinted that Blanche exaggerated many of her sexual encounters, telling Dorothy that telling tall tales was a tradition of the South.

-In spite of her liberal attitude to sex, Blanche was actually conservative in many respects.
-She was a Republican, and she had a hard time accepting her brother Clayton being gay, especially when he visited her again with his partner Doug (Michael Ayr) whom he intended to marry (though Blanche eventually accepted this).
-In The Golden Palace episode “Camp Town Races Aren't Nearly as Much Fun as They Used to Be,” she hung up a Confederate battle flag and was unaware of the offence it caused to black people, including their hotel manager Roland (Don Cheadle) who viewed it as a symbol of racism, while Blanche saw it as a symbol of heritage and happy memories of growing up in the South.
+In spite of her liberal attitude to sex, Blanche was conservative in many respects.
+She was a Republican, and she had a hard time accepting her brother Clayton being gay, especially when he visited her again with his partner Doug (Michael Ayr), whom he intended to marry (though Blanche eventually accepted this).
+In The Golden Palace episode "Camp Town Races Aren't Nearly as Much Fun as They Used to Be", she hung up a Confederate battle flag and was unaware of the offence it caused to Black people, including their hotel manager Roland (Don Cheadle) who viewed it as a symbol of racism, while Blanche saw it as a symbol of heritage and happy memories of growing up in the South.